Gasoline: Fuel stabilizers (antioxidants and metal deactivators)

 Gummy, sticky resin deposits result from oxidative degradation of gasoline during long-term storage.
 These harmful deposits arise from the oxidation of alkenes and other minor components in gasoline (see drying oils).
 Improvements in refinery techniques have generally reduced the susceptibility of gasolines to these problems.
 Previously, catalytically or thermally cracked gasolines were most susceptible to oxidation.
 The formation of gums is accelerated by copper salts, which can be neutralized by additives called metal deactivators.

 This degradation can be prevented through the addition of 5–100 ppm of antioxidants, such as phenylenediamines and other amines.
 Hydrocarbons with a bromine number of 10 or above can be protected with the combination of unhindered or partially hindered phenols and oil-soluble strong amine bases, such as hindered phenols.
 "Stale" gasoline can be detected by a colorimetric enzymatic test for organic peroxides produced by oxidation of the gasoline.

 Gasolines are also treated with metal deactivators, which are compounds that sequester (deactivate) metal salts that otherwise accelerate the formation of gummy residues.
 The metal impurities might arise from the engine itself or as contaminants in the fuel.

 Detergents

-Gasoline, as delivered at the pump, also contains additives to reduce internal engine carbon buildups, improve combustion and allow easier starting in cold climates.
+Gasoline, as delivered at the pump, also contains additives to reduce internal engine carbon buildup, improve combustion and allow easier starting in cold climates.
 High levels of detergent can be found in Top Tier Detergent Gasolines.
 The specification for Top Tier Detergent Gasolines was developed by four automakers: GM, Honda, Toyota, and BMW.
 According to the bulletin, the minimal U.S. EPA requirement is not sufficient to keep engines clean.
 Typical detergents include alkylamines and alkyl phosphates at a level of 50–100 ppm.